 However, when there were fewer options, fewer customers were likely to stop by — but the individuals were 10 times more likely to make a purchase.

-Now, Prof. Colin Camerer and colleagues — from the California Institute of Technology in Pasadena — publish the results of a study that dives deeper into how the choice overload effect translates inside the brain, and what the ideal number of options might be.
+Now, Prof. Colin Camerer and colleagues — from the California Institute of Technology in Pasadena — publish the

 The researchers’ study paper now appears in the journal Nature Human Behaviour.

 In the recent study, the investigators showed the participants pictures of attractive landscapes with which they could choose to personalize a mug or some other item.